datacontract/datacontract-cli/README.md

 # Data Contract CLI

-CLI to work with your `datacontract.yaml` files.
-Currently under development, we are working to bring more features.

-It is a lightweight CLI application designed to help you manage and test your [data contracts](https://datacontract.com/).
+The `datacontract` CLI lets you work with your `datacontract.yaml` files locally, and in your CI pipeline.
+It uses the [data contract specification](https://datacontract.com/) to validate your data contracts and to check for backwards compatibility.

-It is tightly integrated with [Data Contract Studio](https://studio.datacontract.com/) to easily share and visualize your data contracts.
+The CLI is open source and written in Go.
+It is integrated with [Data Contract Studio](https://studio.datacontract.com/) to easily share and visualize your data contracts.

 ## Installation